 Skip to content

-Welcome to the pan-scm-cli!
-This guide will walk you through the initial setup and basic usage of the CLI tool to interact with Palo Alto Networks Strata Cloud Manager.
+This guide walks you through initial setup and basic usage of the pan-scm-cli tool for managing Palo Alto Networks Strata Cloud Manager.

 Installation